George W. Bush used to tell an interesting story in his stump speeches as he was running for president in 2000.

 “So,” Bush would say to the crowd at rallies, “I’m here today asking for your vote.”

 It always struck me as a clever and memorable line in the otherwise forgettable blur of the standard stump speech.
 I’ve told that story to other candidates and political reporters over the years since and it always seems to strike a chord with them too.

 If you don’t ask, you won’t get.

 So I’m here today to make an ask of my own.

 Would you consider joining us in supporting local journalism?

-This month we’ve rolled out a new subscription system geared toward making it easier for you to join our effort to bring you local news, sports and features, along with great regional, state and national content.
+Recently, we’ve rolled out a new subscription system geared toward making it easier for you to join our effort to bring you local news, sports and features, along with great regional, state and national content.